UCR-UAS/BISON-Transfer/README.md

 ---------------------------------------
  * Implement timeouts
  * REALTIME mode implementation
- * Character time accounting and disconnection on timeout
  * Preforking and other client-handling insanity
  * -HUP reload (test not done, should be done in server)
  * Robustness improvements